 This starts when: Someone who adds an item to their online shopping cart leaves before completing the checkout process.

-Why you should have this workflow: Selecting a product and starting the purchase process is a clear signal that the person was intending to purchase.
+Why you should have this workflow: This is one of the email marketing workflows every ecommerce store must have.
+It starts when a visitor selects a product and starts the purchase process is a clear signal that the person was intending to purchase.
 You need to be following up to keep their incomplete purchase in front of mind.

 Sending an email that reminds them of their incomplete purchase and motivates them to finish the process will decrease your cart abandonment rate.
 Some strategies to entice them back include sending them a special discount code or another incentive to give them a reason to return.